-This kind of infrastructure effectively increases the supply of housing for the Sydney market, by making the Central Coast and Wollongong more realistic choices for those who aspire to live within a reasonable travelling time of Sydney.
+This kind of infrastructure effectively increases the supply of housing for the metropolitan markets, by providing more realistic choices for those who aspire to live within a reasonable travelling time of the jobs located in metropolitan areas.

 The costs of both of these projects can be reduced by tolling arrangements.
 History has shown that communities would willingly pay reasonable tolls when they receive significant benefits in terms of reduced travel time.